stanford-policylab/opp/data_readme.md

 In addition to the new data, the updating process has resulted in minor changes to the standardization of existing data in the locations listed above.
 Most of these changes are location-specific and minor, and are described in more detail in the entry for the corresponding city.
-However, two changes have effected data from existing periods more broadly:
+However, two changes have affected data from existing periods more broadly:
 * Some addresses which were not previously geocoded were successfully geocoded in the data refresh.
 As a result, addresses corresponding to those locations